cloudbees/terraform-aws-cloudbees-cd-eks-addon/blueprints/02-at-scale/README.md

 > [!TIP]
 > A [resource group](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) is also included, to get a full list of all resources created by this blueprint.

-## CloudBees CD/RO license
-A license is required to use CloudBees CD/RO.
-Please refer to [CloudBees CD/RO Licensing](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) for more information.

 ## Architecture

 ![Architecture](img/at-scale.architect.drawio.svg)